C2DH/ranketwo-submissions/lessons/drafts/data-ethics.md

 * Publication
 * Archiving

-This model places greater emphasis on the interpretive work that distinguishes humanities research from data science, and on the distinction between publication (sharing findings) and archiving (making the underlying data available for reuse by others) (Owens 2018; Corti et al. 2019).
+This model places greater emphasis on the interpretive work that distinguishes humanities research from data science, and on the distinction between publication (sharing findings) and archiving (making the underlying data available for reuse by others) .-->

-For the purposes of this lesson, we use a combined model that draws on both:
+For the purposes of this lesson, we use a combined model that draws on RDMkit and (Owens 2018; Corti et al. 2019):
 * Planning: deciding what data to collect, for what purpose, and under what conditions.
 * Acquisition/Collection: gathering data, whether by creating it (interviews, surveys, photographs) or by locating it in existing sources (archives, databases, digitised collections).
 * Processing/Analysis: cleaning, transforming, and analysing data to produce findings.